sapkotaruz11/EDGE/README.md

 # Preprocessing Datasets and Training GNN Model

+## Note for Using Existing Resources

+If you wish to use the existing learning problems and datasets that are available with the EDGE framework, this preprocessing step can be skipped.

+## Important Note

+Please do not delete any directories from the original setup of the EDGE framework.
+If you wish to create new files or start with a fresh setup, it is recommended to remove the old files manually.
+Deleting directories may result in the loss of some `scripts` and data analysis tools.

+However, if you accidentally delete any directories, you can recreate all the necessary directories for "results" and "data" using the "create_edge_directories" function provided in the preprocessor.
+Please note that by doing this, you may lose some `scripts` and tools for data analysis that were originally included in the directories.

+## Step-by-Step Instructions

 Before running evaluations or training with the EDGE framework, it's essential to preprocess the datasets and train the Graph Neural Network (GNN) model.
 This process also includes creating learning problems for the logical approaches.
 Follow the steps below to execute these tasks:

 ## Running the Preprocessor Script